YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/README.md

 # Python Bootcamp Journey

 Welcome to my journey through **Angela Yu's Udemy Bootcamp - 100 Days of Python**!
-Throughout this course, I am working on various projects that help me grow from a beginner to an advanced Python developer.
-Below is a summary of the projects I have completed so far, along with the ones that are upcoming.
-I will update this as I complete more projects.
+Throughout this course, I worked on various projects that helped me grow from a beginner to an advanced Python developer.
+Below is a summary of the projects I have completed.
+I will continue to apply these skills in future projects.

 ## Projects and Key Learnings

-### Completed Projects (Days 1-48)
+### Completed Projects (Days 1-100)

 #### Beginner Level (Days 1-14)